-Goals/outline: Learn the latest progress in the basic and clinical research of virology from the molecular and immunological view points.
+Learn the latest progress in the basic and clinical research of virology from the molecular and immunological view points.
+Language will be English when a foreign student joins.

 Lecture Every Monday, from 14:00 to 15:00

 Understand experimental procedures for virology, bacteriology, immunology and molecular cell biology to prepare research article.